Last Updated on 03/04/2026

 Backlinks are significant in SEO because they testify to your website’s authority, mainly when esteemed domains link to it.
 This association with high-authority sources can significantly enhance your website’s standing in the eyes of search engines like Google.

-A “contextual link” pertains to an incoming link directed to a URL that aligns with the subject matter of the content in which the link is embedded.
+A “contextual link” is an incoming link to a URL that aligns with the subject matter of the content in which it is embedded.
 When an article includes a link to a source to enhance the reader’s understanding of the topic, it qualifies as a contextual link.
-Unlike being a mere diversion, contextual links contribute value to the content.
+Unlike mere diversions, contextual links add value to the content.